nautobot/nautobot-app-circuit-maintenance/docs/user/app_getting_started.md

 These are the source email addresses that the plugin will detect and will use to classify each notification for each specific provider.

-Also, by default, the Provider **slug** is used to match the provider parser from the `circuit-maintenance-parser` library, but if a custom mapping is desired (i.e. CenturyLink to Lumen), you can define this custom mapping in the **`Custom Fields -> Provider Parser for Circuit Maintenance plugin** field.
+Also, by default, the Provider **name** is used to match the provider parser from the `circuit-maintenance-parser` library, but if a custom mapping is desired (i.e. CenturyLink to Lumen), you can define this custom mapping in the **`Custom Fields -> Provider Parser for Circuit Maintenance plugin** field.

 ### Configure Notification Sources in `nautobot_config.py`